asreview/asreview-extension-vocab-extractor/README.md

 ```bash
 asreview simulate benchmark:van_de_Schoot_2017 --state_file myreview.h5 -e doc2vec_grab
 ```
 The doc2vec extractor will store the entire model to `gensim.model`.
-As this might be a difficult file to work with, included in the repo is the file `handle_model.ipynb`.
+As this might be a difficult file to work with, included in the repo is the file `example_doc2vec.ipynb`.
 This notebook contains code that transforms the gensim model to a dict object with words and their corresponding vector.

 ## License